Arrest made in connection with Sacramento mass shooting

 At the scene where the chaos erupted, streets were reopened Monday and police tape had been removed.

-On sidewalks where video had shown victims writhing in pain, memorials began to grow with candles, balloons, flowers and stuffed animals paying tribute to the lives lost.
+Memorials with candles and flowers began to grow on sidewalks where video showed people screaming and running for shelter as gunshots rang out and others laying on the ground writhing in pain.
 One balloon had a message on it saying in part: “You will forever be in our hearts and thoughts.
 Nothing will ever be the same.”

+A small bouquet of purple roses was dedicated to Davis, who lived on the streets for years, with a note saying “Melinda Rest In Peace.”

 Politicians decried the violence, and some Democrats, including President Joe Biden, called for tougher action against gun violence.

-Note: This story has corrected the spelling of the suspect’s first name to Dandrae, not Dandre,